-This summary of traffic ticket online resultion is one of several case studies of what courts with Matterhorn traffic ticket and minor infraction resolution have achieved.
+This summary of traffic ticket online resolution is one of several case studies of outcomes for courts with online traffic court.
 For a study of six courts, see Ticket and Minor Infraction Resolution Outcomes—Six Courts.

 29th District Court, City of Wayne, Michigan

 The Court Sought to Make Justice More Convenient

 The Michigan 29th District Court (City of Wayne) sought to increase engagement with the public and provide online access in a cost-efficient manner.
 They implemented Matterhorn for online traffic adjudication in 2016.

 Since launch, the court has seen year-over-year reductions in informal traffic hearings.
 The annual decreases compound the benefits of online access for the court and the public alike.

 After five years of offering online access, the court’s in-person informal hearings for these traffic infractions have decreased immensely, to only 10% of the original volume of requests.

 Matterhorn gave us the ability to do more with less.
 The platform freed up our docket and gave us more time to process online cases and alleviate workload in certain areas.
 As opposed to dealing with citizens on the spot, our staff was able to work through online requests during time when the court was less busy.

 Matterhorn powers online dispute resolution and online court platforms for courts, mediation centers, and government agencies.